-A set of spatial analyses (Python, ArcGIS) based on supervised classification of spectrally enhanced true colour images is used to classify 'turbid' waters, including river flood plumes and resuspension events, and 'non-turbid' areas in the Reef, focusing on the wet season period.
+A set of spatial analyses (Python, ArcGIS) based on supervised classification of spectrally enhanced true colour images was used to classify 'turbid' waters, including river flood plumes and resuspension events, and 'non-turbid' areas in the Reef, focusing on the wet season period.
 The true-colour images are spectrally enhanced (from red-green-blue to hue-saturation-intensity colour system) and classified to six colour categories through a supervised classification using spectral signatures from typical wet season water masses types (including river plumes) in the Reef lagoon.
 The six colour classes are further reclassified into three wet season water types (primary, secondary and tertiary) corresponding to the three wet season water types, as described above and defined originally by (Devlin and Schaffelke 2009) and Devlin et al. 2012.
-This supervised classification is used to classify daily MODIS images.
+This supervised classification was used to classify daily MODIS images, and create an historical database of daily MODIS wet season water type maps for wet season between 2002 and 2020.